 * Recommended for gas outboards up to 15 hp which weigh about 85 pounds.
 Our electric outboard is: 20 hp, but it only weighs 85 pounds, but more of the time we are beaching the boat we will be using our 3 hp, 43.4 ePropulsoin Spirit 1.0 Evo!

 * Maximum load limit 440 lbs (200 kg)/set on hard smooth surfaces for both fixed and removable mount types.
-Our heavy version of the dinghy weighs: 458 pounds, but we would rarely, if ever, be on the hard with our dinghy in this heavy configuration.
+Our heavy version of the dinghy weighs: 480 pounds (with full tank of gas), but we would rarely, if ever, be on the hard with our dinghy in this heavy configuration.
 Our light version weighs 244 pounds.

 * Recommended tire pressures 5psi (soft surfaces) to 15psi (hard surfaces).